BEST STARTS FOR KIDS

 If you have more than one child, you can also have a weekly overview routine so children know what activities they have on given days.

-The advantage of this is, as children grow older, they can accept greater responsibility for ensuring they have the gear ready for said activities.
+The advantage of preparing a weekly overview list is, as children grow older, they can accept greater responsibility for ensuring they have the gear ready for said activities.

 After teaching thousands of children I believe that most children would prefer your positive attention rather than your negative attention.